Mitchell Goodman: Life and career

 Mitchell Goodman was born in Brooklyn, New York in 1923.
 His parents, Irving and Adele, were first and second generation Jewish immigrants and were well off until Irving lost his clothing store in the Great Depression.
 Goodman was given a scholarship to Harvard and was at college when the U.S. entered World War II.
 He was trained as a Second Lieutenant forward observer in an artillery battalion, but was not deployed overseas.
 He traveled to Europe following the war, where he met the poet Denise Levertov.
-The two were married in 1947 and continued lived briefly in France and Italy before moving to the U.S. to Greenwich Village in 1948.
+The two were married in 1947 and continued to live briefly in France and Italy before moving to the U.S. to Greenwich Village in 1948.
 A son was born in 1949.
 These experiences informed his vivid 1961 anti-war novel The End of It, which focuses on an American soldier's experience in the Italian campaign.
 The book received a positive reception from critics and prominent literary figures such as William Carlos Williams, and Norman Mailer.